Competitive pricing analysis: 6 steps to do it right

 Mistake 6: Not aligning with internal costs and goals

-Conducting a thorough competitive analysis is crucial, but ignoring your own cost structure and business objectives can lead to unsustainable pricing decisions.
+You must conduct a competitive analysis, but also consider that your cost structure and business objectives can lead to unsustainable pricing decisions.
 Simply undercutting competitors without considering your profitability isn't a winning strategy.

 Solution: Integrate your internal cost analysis and revenue goals with your competitive pricing analysis.
 Understand your margins and confirm your pricing strategy aligns with your overall business objectives for growth and profitability.